laynemoseley/cs5260/project_part_2/README.md

 ## How to run

-`python simulation.py <test number>`
+`python runner.py <test length in minutes>`

-For example, if you would like to run test 1:
+For example, if you would like to run each test for 5 minutes:

-`python simulation.py 1`
+`python runner.py 5`

-If an unknown test is supplied, test 1 will be run.
+If an unknown test is supplied, test length will be 1 minutes.

 ## Tests